nelsonjchen/cowboystyle/README.md

 * Reddit Enhancement Suite elements are taken into consideration for users of those extensions to ensure their continued functionality.

+### Concepts to be still investigated

+* Apple Calendar like icon for events with dates.
+* Pretty Buttons for links on the side.

+### Concepts that will be investigated pending technical overhaul

+* Subset of r/UCSB4Sale in Sidebar
+* Art for page footer

 ## Development

 Since there isn't a Ruby on Rails analogue to subreddit styling and sidebar